-This week, there have been multiple conversations about how Realtors / Brokerages should force Zillow, Trulia, and Realtor.com to use both authorship and canonical linking tags on listings.
+This week, there have been multiple conversations about how Realtors / Brokerages should force Zillow, Trulia, and Realtor.com to use both authorship and canonical links on listings.
 I want to take a minute and explain first what these are, and why this is a really big deal that should be carefully considered before acting.
 Please consider passing this post on via social media channels or using the email link below to other Realtors, MLS execs, etc.

 What is Google Authorship?